zanbei/AgentX/README-DEPLOYMENT.md

 npm install

 # Bootstrap CDK (if not already done)
-cdk bootstrap aws://ACCOUNT-NUMBER/REGION
+AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text) AWS_REGION=us-west-2 cdk bootstrap aws://$AWS_ACCOUNT_ID/$AWS_REGION

 # Deploy the stacks
-cdk deploy --all
+cdk --app "npx ts-node --prefer-ts-exts bin/cdk-combined.ts" deploy AgentXStack
 ```

+### 3. Deployment Verification

+After deployment is complete, you can verify the deployment by:

+1. Checking the AWS CloudFormation console for stack status
+2. Accessing the application using the ALB DNS name provided in the CloudFormation outputs
+3. Monitoring the ECS services in the AWS ECS console

 ## ⚙️ Configuration

 ### Environment Variables

-Update the environment variables in the CDK stack (`cdk/lib/agentx-stack.ts`):
+Before deployment, you should update the environment variables in the CDK stack (`cdk/lib/agentx-stack-combined.ts`):

 #### Backend Environment Variables